-One of the most performed functions during day to day activities of a system admin is data archiving or data compression/Decompression.
-And normally we use ‘tar’ command to do so but there are other options as well for data archiving or extraction, but that’ the tutorial for another time.
-In this tutorial, we are going to discuss tar command examples & the various actions we can achieve using it All these commands will work on most of the Linux distributions.
+One of the most performed functions during the day to day activities of a system admin is data archiving or data compression/Decompression.
+And normally we use the ‘tar’ command to do so but there are other options as well for data archiving or extraction, but that’ the tutorial for another time.
+In this tutorial, we are going to discuss tar command examples & the various actions we can achieve using them All these commands will work on most of the Linux distributions.

 Recommended Read: Learn to use Screen command (with examples)

 Also Read: Use of du & df commands (with examples)

 Let’s discuss some tar command examples,

 Creating a simple archive